Narberth, Pennsylvania: Geography

 Narberth is an enclave surrounded by Lower Merion Township, close to the western edge of the city of Philadelphia.
 It is part of the Philadelphia Main Line, a string of leafy, picturesque suburbs with quaint Welsh names extending west from Philadelphia along the old Pennsylvania Railroad's "main line" from Merion through Ardmore, Bryn Mawr, Villanova, Devon and Wayne among other towns and municipalities.
 Narberth is unique among those locations in that it is fairly enclosed; no major thoroughfares run through the town, but Montgomery Avenue runs northwest–southeast along the borough's northern border.

 Because of its small size, many of Narberth's shopping and recreational facilities are within walking distance of residents' houses.
 SEPTA's "Main Line" railroad tracks separate North Side from South Side.
 Narberth is mostly a residential community, with a central business district along Haverford, Narberth, Forrest, and Essex Avenues.
-The borough is bordered by the towns of Wynnewood, Pennsylvania, Merion, and Penn Valley, Pennsylvania.
+The borough is bordered by the communities of Wynnewood, Merion, and Penn Valley.